emedvedev/renovate/lib/versioning/githash/readme.md

-Renovate's git versioning is a kind of hack to support git submodule updating.
+Built on top of Renovate's git versioning, this is a hack to support pinning versions to git SHAs and trigger upgrades whenever the latest SHA changes.